Ally511/GPT/README.md

 </p>

 * perplexity: As already mentioned in the previous n-gram, perplexity is a common tool to establish the performance of a language model.
 For our neural n-gram we have a perplexity of around 70, with our best model at 68.91.
+If instead of using the validation performance as a stoping criteria, we use the perplexity, we end up with a longer training, but a final perplexity of only 67.70.
+This suggests a strong link between the validation performance and the perplexity

  #### Output
  Examples for outputs: